 Test: Tissue Immunohistochemistry for HHV-6

-Tissue Immunohistochemistry for HHV-6 and CMV
+Tissue Immunohistochemistry for HHV-6

 Paraffin-embedded tissue sections sent for analysis are rehydrated prior to staining.
 A blocking step is used to block non-specific staining between the primary antibodies and the tissue.
 An antigen retrieval procedure may be used to enhance detection of the viral proteins.
 Commercial monoclonal antibodies directed toward the viral proteins of interest are then applied directly to the tissues.
 Labeled secondary antibodies allow the visualization of the viral protein within infected cells.
 One slide will be stained with Hemotoxylin & Eosin (H&E).